Poland in the Eurovision Song Contest 2022: Final

 The final took place on 19 February 2022.
-Ten songs competed in one show where the winner was determined over two rounds of voting.
-In both rounds, each juror distributed 100 points among all entries competing in the both rounds with the sum of all jury scores being converted into percentages, while viewers were able to cast a single vote via SMS.
+Ten songs competed with the winner determined over two rounds of voting.
+In both rounds, each juror distributed 100 points among all competing entries, with the scores later converted into percentages and combined with the televote results to determine an average.
 In the event of a tie, the tie would be decided in favour of the jury.
-Following the voting in the first round, the percentages of the non-qualified were revealed and the top three acts progressed to the second round, in which the winner, "River" performed by Krystian Ochman, was selected.
-The jury voting was won by Daria, while the televote was won by Krystian Ochman.
-The jury that voted during the show consisted of Halina Frąckowiak, Krystian Kruczkowski, Marcin Kusy, Szymon Orłowski and Marek Sierocki, all of whom were members of the selection jury.
+Three entries from the first round progressed to the superfinal, where "River" performed by Krystian Ochman was selected.
+The jury vote was won by Daria, while the televote was won by Krystian Ochman.
+The jury that voted during the show consisted of Halina Frąckowiak, Krystian Kruczkowski, Marcin Kusy, Szymon Orłowski and Marek Sierocki.

 In addition to the performances of the competing entries, a tribute to late singer Krzysztof Prusik and Azerbaijani 2011 Eurovision winners Ell and Nikki opened the show, while former Polish Eurovision entrants Justyna Steczkowska, Blue Café, Kasia Moś and Rafał Brzozowski, and former Polish Junior Eurovision entrants Viki Gabor and Sara James performed as the interval acts.